 How Long Will My Tattoo Mole Last?

-If you get it done with tattoo ink, it can last for decades, which might sound good if you’re absolutely sure you’ll love it years down the line, but bear in mind that tattoo ink can change color, especially if you get a black one.
+If you get it done with tattoo ink, your tattoo mole can last for decades.
+This might sound good if you’re absolutely sure you’ll love it years down the line, but bear in mind that tattoo ink can change color, especially if you get a black one.
 If you change your mind about it, you’ll have to get tattoo removal.

 If you get micropigmentation, your tattoo mole will last as long as permanent makeup usually does – 1-3 years, depending on your skin type and body chemistry.
 You have the option of prolonging the results as long as you want with annual touch ups, or letting them fade away if you get bored with it.